 In addition, if you replace or simply remove an appliance that has already been declared, you must submit a new declaration.

-The declaration can be submitted online or sent by standard mail.
+The declaration can be submitted online (once you have created an account), by e-mail or sent by standard mail.
 Please contact 311 if you have any questions.

 Declaration submission deadline

 The declaration must be submitted within 120 days (four months) of installing, replacing or removing the appliance, or within 120 days of purchasing the home if you are a new owner.